 Second Year Admission, Interior Design: Admission to the second-year is selective and based on a scholastic and portfolio review.

-Acceptance rate in second year: 89% (others changed major prior to review)
+Acceptance rate in second year: 89% of those applying for selective admissions.

-Of the students graduating in 2018, 19% completed a minor in at least one of the following disciplines: Business Administration, Construction Management or Fine Art.
+Of the students graduating in 2020, 12% completed a minor in at least one of the following disciplines: Art History, Architecture History, Business Administration, and Psychology.

 Acceptance into Graduate Programs